seshanbrothers/projects/PIX3LPLOTT3R/README.md

 PIX3L PLOTT3R is a series of printing robots made with LEGO MINDSTORMS EV3s.
 Different versions provide different features.
 Some feature a paper feeder, some feature LEGO markers, some feature multiple EV3s working together and some can even be built with just one set.
 Each version has a different print mechanism.
 We will share the project build and code files for each version here.
 Build the one that best fits your needs or build them all!

-**PIX3L PLOTT3R V.2.0 - EV3-Dev Edition:** This version of the plotter is programmed entirely in Python.
+**PIX3L PLOTT3R V.2.0 - EV3-Dev Edition:** This version of the plotter is programmed entirely in Python. <a href="https://youtu.be/ovv3BeC4fmI">YouTube Video</a>.

 **PIX3L PLOTT3R V.3.0:** This version has a paper feeder and uses regular, fine line markers.
 The original version of this plotter was programmed in Python.
 However, the version shared in this folder is programmed in EV3-G.  <a href="https://youtu.be/4uXEJy2_22A">YouTube Video</a>.